tlesaul2/SolutionQCQINielsenChuang/README.md

 ## Solved exercises
 Second checkboxes correspond to checked and/or extended solutions by the current author.
-Single checkboxes indicate no updates from this author.  [x] = fully checked/extended, [p] = partially checked/extended, []/nonexistant = not checked/extended
+Single checkboxes indicate no updates from this author.  [x] = fully checked/extended, [p] = partially checked/extended, []/nonexistant = not checked/extended.
+Parenthesized comments were added by the original author, or attribute solutions to others.

 ### Chapter 2